silverstar194/Nano-SpeedTest/app/backend/README.md

 $ python manage.py balance_accounts
 ```

-The following generates wallets and accounts on available nodes and adds them to the database:
+The following generates wallets and accounts on available nodes, distributes funds to them and adds them to the database:
 ```sh
 $ python manage.py populate_nodes
 ```